Stephen100Mwangi/movieHub/README.md

 ![Movie List](image.png)
 ![Hero page](image-1.png)

-This is a `React.js` app, that incorporates `appwrite` for backend as a service features.
+[MovieHub](https://moviehub-juqq.onrender.com/) is a `React.js` app, that incorporates `appwrite` for backend as a service features.
 The app allows users to fetch movies and see list of trending movies.

 ## Features